Did residents from Pleasant Valley Mobile Home Park relocate in 1954 to Twin Pines Mobile Home Park?

 This is a very interesting piece of information, and Pallett may be a good local figure to develop a bit of a profile on considering his involvement.

 As a person with an interest in local history, I found it of much interest to read Lauren Burkhardt’s recent comment.
 Going by the above-noted Toronto Life article, and the above-noted website entry, I had only a vague picture, in my mind, about chronological details related to the Pleasant Valley Mobile Home Park.

 Without a full set of facts, a person is inclined to engage in speculation, in order to create a coherent narrative, even with limited facts.
 It’s been my anecdotal experience that such speculation happens quite a bit, with regard to history (local and otherwise) and with regard, indeed, to other aspects of life.

-My own inclination, based on anecdotal experiences in the course of my life, is to track down the facts, and steer clear of speculation.
+My own inclination, based on tings I’ve learned as a writer over the years, is to track down the facts and steer clear of speculation.
 For that reason, I am most interested in Laurel Burkhardt’s careful and conscientious archival research.
 Such research is highly valuable and warrants celebration.